supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex03_Scheduled_Query.md

 1. On the *Manage Permissions* page, select the **RG-Playbooks** resource group you created in the previous lab, and select **Apply**.

-1. From the drop-down menu, select the playbook **PostMessageTeams-OnIncident** you created in the previous exercise.
+1. From the drop-down menu, select the playbook **Defender_XDR_Ransomware_Playbook_SecOps-Tasks** you created in the previous exercise.

 1. Select **Apply**